section-engineering-education/engineering-education/content/articles/multi-output-classification-with-machine-learning/index.md

 ---
 Multi-output classification is a type of machine learning that predicts multiple outputs at the same time.
 In multi-output classification, the model will give two or more outputs after making any prediction.
 In other types of classifications, the model usually predicts only a single output.
 <!--more-->
-An example of a multi-output classification model is a model that predicts the “type of fruit” and “color” of fruit at the same time.
-The “type of fruit” cab be, “orange”, “mango” and “pineapple”.
+An example of a multi-output classification model is a model that predicts the “type” and “color” of fruit at the same time.
+The “type of fruit” can be, “orange”, “mango” and “pineapple”.
 The “color” can be, “red”, “green”, “yellow”, and “orange".
 The multi-output classification is used to solve this problem and gives two prediction results.

 In this tutorial, we will build a multi-output text classification model using the Netflix dataset.
 The model will classify the input text as either `TV Show` or `Movie`.
 This will be the first output.
 The model will also classify the rating as: `TV-MA`, `TV-14`, `TV-PG`, `R`, `PG-13` and `TV-Y`.
 The rating will be the second output.
 We will use Scikit-Learn `MultiOutputClassifier` algorithm to build this model.